-Table 2: Debriefing Process When Returning from Overseas
+Table 1 - Debriefing Process When Returning from Overseas

-Stage Who does it Description 1 Person travelling Complete the debriefing section of the form AB644 (private) or AB645 - Overseas Travel - Debriefing Certificate (official) and send it to their Security Officer.
-2 Security Officer Conduct an initial debriefing using the debriefing notes.
-3 Person travelling Complete and submit relevant online forms (if applicable) to report; XP168 - Report of Contact of Security Concern; or XP188 - Security Incident Report.
-4 Security Officer Retain copies of completed forms (AB645, XP168 and XP188) at Unit/Facility level.
+Stage Who does it Description 1 Person travelling Complete the debriefing section of the form AB644 (private or official) with their Security Officer.
+2 Security Officer Conduct an initial debriefing using the debriefing section of form AB644 .
+3 Person travelling Complete and submit relevant online forms (if applicable) to report : XP188 - Defence Security Report.
+4 Security Officer Retain copies of completed forms ( AB644 and, XP188 ) at Unit/Facility level.